 BEST TIME TO CLIMB ISLAND PEAK

 Nepal has six distinct seasons in a year.
-Spring and Autumn are the best seasons for Island Peak Expedition.
-These seasons encompass the months from March to May, as well as September to November.
-The weather is likely to be clear during these months, with warm daytime temperatures (at least at lower altitudes).
+Spring and Autumn are the best seasons for trekking in Nepal among them.
+Likewise, the same is applied to Island Peak Expedition.
+These seasons fall from March to May and September to November.
+The weather is cleared during these months, with warm daytime temperatures (at least at lower altitudes).

 During these seasons, the average temperature at the summit of Island Peak ranges between 0 and 15 degrees Celsius.
 At night, the average temperature varies from -5 to -10 degrees Celsius.